nik7006/cat-dog-classifier/README.md

 The objective is to automatically classify an input image as either a cat or a dog using deep learning techniques.

 ---
+## 🎯 Objectives

+- Build a CNN model for image classification
+- Train the model on cat and dog images
+- Evaluate model performance using graphs
+- Test the model on custom images
+- Understand CNN workflow

 ##  Architecture

 <img width="1742" height="764" alt="image" src="https://github.com/user-attachments/assets/fd6a8248-1d9d-43e1-8372-1fe42774c90c" />